-- This syllabus is available on the Syllabus and Schedule page in our Blackboard course. - The course calendar is available on the Syllabus and Schedule tab. - The course is organized into sixteen weeks.
-Each week has its own folder on the Course Content page in our Blackboard course. - A weekly planner and assignment checklist is provided for each week.
+- This syllabus is available on the Syllabus and Schedule page in our Blackboard course as well as our Google Classroom page. - The course is organized into sixteen weeks (this varies a bit on the high school campus). - A general weekly planner is provided for each week; however, it is subject to changes depending on circumstances on the high school campus and the instructor's discretion.